How to work out at home when you have just had a baby

 Kneeling with hands below shoulders and knees below hips, engage your core muscles and then slowly extend one arm to the front and the opposite leg to the back.
 Keep everything else completely still!
 Slowly return them, then swap sides.
 Try twenty and do more as you improve.

 Yoga’s exercise, breath and posture moves are ideal for helping keep your body and limbs supple.
 You can also strengthen and stretch muscles that have had to adjust to the extra baby weight you have been carrying.
 Yoga helps with relaxation and includes meditative breathing techniques in addition to being a good all-body exercise.
 Look for a local teacher who is offering online classes – ideal, as when you’re ready, you can go along to in-person classes, which will help you gain a group of friends too.
 Alternatively, find a good online class that offers ten-minute session for new mums.
 You can even do it with your baby beside you!
-Invest in a good pair of yoga pants to keep you flexible and give your body some support such as Lulu Lemon’s high rise leggings.
+Invest in a good pair of yoga pants to keep you flexible and give your body some support.

 Pilates uses similar techniques to yoga and was developed to help ballet dancers heal from injury.
 It aims to help your body get stronger, with an emphasis on your core muscles which is ideal for post-partum mums.
 Again, an online or local teacher who is experienced with new mums will be your best bet.
-All you need is a good mat like this sustainable one.
+All you need is a good mat.